victorliu5296/math-notes/source/content/posts/Fourier Transform.md

 - **Why it matters:** Many signals, such as sounds or electrical signals, are complex.
 Fourier transforms allow us to understand these signals by converting them into simpler, more manageable components—frequencies.

 #### **Analogy**
-- Think of a **musical chord**.
-When you hear a chord, you're hearing multiple notes (frequencies) played together.
-The Fourier transform acts like a **musical ear**, allowing you to decompose the chord into its individual notes (frequencies), revealing the ingredients of the sound.
+- Think of the Fourier transform as a prism *splitting* white light into its constituent colors.
+Just as a prism reveals the *spectrum of frequencies* in light, the Fourier transform reveals the spectrum of frequencies in a function or signal.

 ---